Dalacin cream is a vaginal cream for the treatment of bacterial vaginosis.

 The following side effects are reported in around 1 to 10 users of the cream:

 - Irritation of the vagina or cervix

 Bacterial vaginosis is a typically harmless infection that affects a large number of women throughout their lifetime.
-50% of all women with BV will notice no symptoms, but the most common symptoms are a grey-white or yellow discharge and a smelly or ‘fishy’ odour from the vagina.
+50% of all women with BV will notice no symptoms, but the most common symptoms are a grey-white discharge and a smelly or ‘fishy’ odour from the vagina.

 Clindamycin Cream is for insertion into the vagina only.
 Do not apply it externally to the skin or into any other part of your body.

 Your treatment pack will include 7 tubes of Clindamycin cream and 7 disposable plastic applicators.
 This is one full course of treatment for Bacterial Vaginosis.
 Insert one tube of cream into the vagina once a day for 7 consecutive days, using the applicators provided, unless advised otherwise by your prescribing nurse, doctor or pharmacist.
 We recommend inserting the cream just before going to bed.

 You should only use this cream after having been diagnosed as having bacterial vaginosis by a nurse, doctor, online doctor or pharmacist.

 You should not use Clindamycin Cream if you are allergic or hypersensitive to any of the ingredients listed below, such as clindamycin.
 Neither should you use this medicine if you have a history of IBD (inflammatory bowel disease) or antibiotic associated colitis.